Amazing Underwater Museum Opens On The Bottom Of The Atlantic Near Lanzarote

 The companies interested in obtaining a certificate that will allow them to take tourists to see the museum should contact the Touristic Center in Lanzarote.

-Museo Atlantico has managed to attract a lot of the attention from the media, so many people are now intrigued by the idea of visiting a museum underwater, a set up that is not traditional for a place of culture.
+Museo Atlantico has managed to attract a lot of the attention from the media, so many people are now intrigued by the idea of visiting a museum underwater, a set up that is not traditional for what is usually a place of culture.

 How to get to the Underwater Museum Lanzarote